 Meanwhile, our family was growing.
 We had a daughter born in Indiana, then another daughter soon after arriving in Phoenix, then a son and another daughter.
 We thought it wise for our family development to become involved with a church and had been solicited by the Mormons for some time.
 It seemed the right direction and so we dove in and within a few years I was an Elder and performing regular duties, including teaching adult Sunday school classes.
 One of the benefits and processes was the physical bestowal of the Melchizedek Priesthood, the Order of which Jesus was a member.

 Almost a year prior to our last daughter’s birth my wife was in an accident.
 She broad-sided another car at 45 mph and hit her head on the driver’s door post, causing some brain trauma.
 The kids were with her in the back seat, all strapped in.
 She was fine physically, but when I picked them up from the hospital there was a vacancy in her eyes that was spooky to say the least.
 I had a crash course in brain injury and learned to deal with all the aberrant behaviors that could be associated.
+It could have prompted the affairs she had over the next few years.

 I worked at menial jobs, applications and resumes unanswered, and pursued things I wanted to do and looking for ways to bridge economy and inspiration.
 I got the opportunity to produce and host a television show.
 I was playing percussion in a reggae band.
 I even got the opportunity to do some twisted stand-up comedy.
 By that I mean not your normal kind of one-liner deliveries; I developed a ‘stripper’ routine as a metaphor for transformation, using the layers of clothing as examples.
 For instance, it began with building up layers of armor and having to remove the coat of armor in order to become open to conversations with meaning.